hjr3/hjr3.github.io/_posts/2015-04-18-replace-dicts-with-rust-enums.md

 published: true
 ---

 I listened to the [Changelog podcast on Rust](https://thechangelog.com/151/) recently and loved the remark about enabling web developers to get into systems programming.
 I have been thinking about the way we design code in the web world versus the way we design code in Rust.
 In the web world, we often use a hash/dict/map to hide hard-coded values behind a nicer interface.
-Consider an example where you want to would want to write a function to create the escape sequence for colors in a TTY terminal.
+Consider an example where you would want to write a function to create the escape sequence for colors in a TTY terminal.
 You might write something like this in Ruby:

 {% highlight ruby %}
 def color(fg, bg=:default)